-An excerpt from this novel.
+An excerpt from the first chapter of this novel.
 A cop and a mobster find themselves thrown together in a life-or-death situation.

 Angelo Trezini was slowing down, too cold and too dull to even think.
 Well, his only thought was a wistful wish for the energy necessary to feel sad or sorry or righteously pissed off.
 He was fading fast.